AmberMichaelis/AmberMichaelis/README.md

 <br/>

 - 🔭 Check out my resume and projects at [AmberMichaelis.com](http://ambermichaelis.com/)

-- 🌱 I’m currently learning Docker
+- 🌱 I’m currently learning NextJS

 - ❓ Ask me anything about JavaScript.
 I'm in the top 5% of 2.2M people who took the LinkedIn JavaScript assessment

-- ⚡ Fun fact: I have a BS in Chemical Engineering and currently studying Artificial Intelligence
+- ⚡ Fun fact: I have a BS in Chemical Engineering and I am currently working on an Amazon Web Services Cloud Developer Certification

 <br/>